 I ran as a classical conservative, and so I believe the challenges that we face need classical-conservative-Ronald-Reagan Republican solutions.
 And so, and that's the message that I ran on.
 If you look at the numbers for the IRS, you know, the real needs of the IRS, they do most of their audits electronically, and so it's just natural that the number of people in the IRS have gone down over time.
 To hire 87,000, when we're not even, frankly, defending our southern border ... uh, that's just not what we need to do.
 I don't think it's the right message, and I think a lot of the analysis says that the bulk of the revenue is going to be drawn from the people under $200,000 a year.
 In New York State, that really targets a big part of the middle class and I don't think that's what Americans need right now.

 As the kids say: Wow, just wow.
-I will get to the more obvious problems with that statement in a moment, but I have to say that I was surprised to learn that classical-conservative-Ronald-Reagan solutions include letting people cheat on their taxes if they make less than $200,000 per year.
+I will get to the more obvious problems with that statement in a moment, but I have to say that I was surprised to learn that classical-conservative-Ronald-Reagan Republican solutions include letting people cheat on their taxes if they make less than $200,000 per year.
 Because honestly, that is the most generous reading of what Williams is arguing.
-Toss in the silly anti-immigration pandering, and you get something like this: "The IRS doesn't need money, and if we give it to them rather than spending it kicking out people who are seeking a better life in this country, they'll just collect tax revenues from people who aren't super-rich."
+Toss in the silly anti-immigration pandering, and you get something like this: "The IRS doesn't need money, and if we give it to them rather than spending it kicking out people who are seeking a better life in this country, they'll just collect tax revenues from tax cheats who have very upper-middle class incomes but aren't super-rich."

 To his credit, Hayes clarified that point: "Oh, they've definitely been auditing the poorest folks the most, and stopped auditing the richest folks, which is one of the great ironies."
 Indeed, the Republicans are saying what amounts to this: "Because we've set up the system so that the IRS essentially has no choice but to audit poor people rather than rich people, we're going to scare voters into not letting the IRS audit rich people -- because the IRS audits poor people."
 I believe the only appropriate response here is: "Huh?"